Shi Yan Ming: In the United States

 Choosing New York to be his new base of operations in order to spread the message of Buddhism and Shaolin kung fu because he saw it as the "capital of the world", Shi opened the first USA Shaolin Temple at 96 Bowery Street in Chinatown in December 1994.
 Because there was no heat, electricity or hot water, Shi would tape flashlights to the walls for light, teaching up to 18 hours a day in order to attract students.
 At night he would wear several pairs of socks on his feet to stay warm, and accumulated hundreds of pairs of unwashed socks due to his initial inability to wash clothes without water.
 He would also perform in Chinese restaurants to raise money for children and the elderly, gave free lessons, and spoke of philosophy in Open Centre on Spring Street.
-In 1996 he moved the USA Shaolin Temple to a third floor loft at 678 Broadway in the East Village.
-In late 2006, after its lease expired, the temple was relocated to its current location in a second floor, high-ceilinged loft at 446 Broadway, in Chinatown, where he teaches authentic Shaolin martial arts and Chan Buddhism in two-hour classes from 5am to 9pm, every day, to nearly 500 students, who have included notables such as Wesley Snipes, Rosie Perez, Bokeem Woodbine, RZA, Jim Jarmusch, Björk and Tricky.
+In 1996, he moved the USA Shaolin Temple to a third floor loft at 678 Broadway in the East Village.
+In late 2006, after its lease expired, the temple was relocated to its current location in a second floor, high-ceilinged loft at 446 Broadway, in Chinatown, where he teaches Shaolin martial arts and Chan Buddhism in two-hour classes from 5am to 9pm, every day, to nearly 500 students, who have included notables such as Wesley Snipes, Rosie Perez, Bokeem Woodbine, RZA, Jim Jarmusch, Björk and Tricky.

 In June 1995, Shi traveled to Toronto, Ontario, Canada to perform with a delegation of his brother Shaolin monks, headed by Great Master Shi Yongxin, who were sent on tour to Canada.
 In 1999 he returned to China with his students to help build relations between China and the United States.
-In late 2001 he returned to the Henan Province with 40 of his students for a martial arts festival.
+In late 2001, he returned to the Henan Province with 40 of his students for a martial arts festival.

 The USA Shaolin Temple has six international satellite branches in Austria, South Africa, Trinidad, Chile, Argentina, and Mexico.
-In 2010 Shi and the USA Shaolin Temple purchased over 80 acre of land in Middletown, Delaware County, New York, where he intends to build a new Shaolin Temple.
+In 2010, Shi and the USA Shaolin Temple purchased over 80 acre of land in Middletown, Delaware County, New York, where he intends to build a new Shaolin Temple.